jamboree/vklite/README.md

 * Compile-time viability checking for struct extensions (i.e. those chained with `pNext`).
 * No need to specify `sType` yourself.
 * Informative comments from `vk.xml` registry.
-* Organized in a way such that you can lookup the related version/extension for an entity (e.g. enum/struct/function) quickly.
+* Code arranged in a way such that you can lookup the related info for an entity (e.g. enum/struct/function) quickly.
 * Default parameters.

 ## Why not Vulkan-Hpp